nickmvincent/public-talks/2025-10_csss_gabm/talk-as-marp.md

 ## Related Work: Jailbreaks Study

-"An Audit and Analysis of LLM-Assisted Health Misinformation Jailbreaks Against LLMs" ([link](https://arxiv.org/abs/2508.10010)) - upcoming at AIES next month
+"An Audit and Analysis of LLM-Assisted Health Misinformation Jailbreaks Against LLMs" ([link](https://arxiv.org/abs/2508.10010)) - upcoming at AIES later this month
 - with Ayana Hussain, Patrick Zhao

 LLMs can be very good at: